nur-zaman/jorip-jontro/README.md

 - Delete survey data.

 ## Survey participants will be able to find survey to collect points and rewards
+- View external survey.
-- Search for a survey.
+- View custom survey.
 - See winnable points for filling up a survey.
 - Automatically get points after filling up a survey.
-- Redeem vouchers.
+-

 ## Point Economy system:
-- Anyone would be able to buy points with real world currency
+- Anyone would be able to buy points
 - Points will be used when creating a form or survey.
 - Points can be exchange for real world currency at a lower rate
 - View total points at the current time

 ## Configure Account settings:
-- Delete account and stored information.
+- View Profile details.
 - Change account information.
 - Set a minimum Reward amount.
 - Set up auto redeem of points.